Form Sections Guide

 - Has your U.S. Visa ever been lost or stolen?

-If you answer 'Yes', you will have to provide the year in which it was lost or stolen.
+If you answer 'Yes', Enter year visa was lost or stolen.
+Explain

 - Has your U.S. Visa ever been cancelled or revoked?

 If you answer 'Yes', please provide an explanation.

 - Date Last Visa Was Issued